Roxane Gay: Gay Magazine

 Medium approached Gay in 2017 about the possibility of starting a "pop-up" magazine for the online publishing platform.
 The magazine would specialize in cultural criticism and provide pay for writers including Gay's work in an editorial capacity.
 The weekly online publication was produced with Medium's Deputy Editor Laura June and Managing Editor Kaitlyn Adams.
 The first issue, published in late April 2019, featured essays by Athena Dixon and Grace Lavery.
 In May 2019, Gay and Medium formally launched the new publication, Gay Magazine.
-The short-lived journal was also referred to on Medium as GAY The Magazine--The Best Stories About Culture and Gay Mag.
+The short-lived journal was also referred to on Medium as GAY The Magazine—The Best Stories About Culture and Gay Mag.
 The first of the planned quarterly themed editions appeared in June 2019; public submissions were solicited in addition to the commissioned articles.
 The final issue of Medium's Gay Magazine was themed 'Power' and was posted on April 3, 2020, during the COVID-19 pandemic's global lockdowns.

 In October 2019, when asked about Gay Magazine, Gay responded, "I'm doing what I always aim to do as an editor, which is to create a literary space for a range of voices who have something smart and interesting to say — and more importantly, to be able to pay them well.
 One of the biggest challenges of the digital media landscape is that the money is concentrated at the top and it rarely trickles down to the editors and writers, so to be able to have the support of Medium to create a publication — for however long it lasts – where we can pay people equitably and fairly is a really great thing.
 There is so much good writing going on out there, and I love being able to have a small hand in bringing that into the world."

+Following Gay and Wendy C. Ortiz's public accusation of plagiarism against Kate Elizabeth Russell on January 21, 2020, on January 29, Gay Magazine published an essay alleging that Russell's then-forthcoming novel My Dark Vanessa shared "eerie story similarities" to Oritz's memoir Excavation, calling My Dark Vanessa "fictionalized, sensationalized".
+The Associated Press reported that "[r]eviewers who looked at both books saw no evidence of plagiarism", and New York magazine found the same.
+In response to these allegations, Oprah Winfrey dropped My Dark Vanessa from her influential book club.
+Russell denied the allegations.